 At the age of 4, Tyler was diagnosed with Rhabdomyosarcoma, a fast growing form of cancer.
 Initially, he complained of a tooth ache that prompted his mother to take him to the dentist.
 During that visit, a panoramic x-ray of his jaw revealed a lemon-sized tumor on the left side of his jaw.
 Tyler soon underwent 18 months of chemotherapy followed by 6 weeks of radiation.
 The cancer treatment was successful, and Tyler has been in remission now for 14 years.
 While the intensive and aggressive treatment with radiation eliminated the cancer in Tyler's jaw, it also eliminated the cells necessary for normal, healthy jaw growth.
 The roots of his teeth, along with the surrounding jaw tissue, were completely killed by the radiation.
 Thus, his jaw and teeth stopped growing once the radiation was complete.
+Go to our website and get el torero.
+Hurry up to go and start winning.

 Tyler's sinus cavities were also affected by the cancer treatment, which ultimately resulted in two surgeries.
 He has had bottom teeth implants and a chin implant in order to correct his underdeveloped jaw as well.
 Surgical correction of the damaged areas, however, has been slow and difficult due to the lack of good tissue to work with.
 Furthermore, Tyler has had to wait until he reached his full growth potential before receiving additional implants to avoid the need for repeated implant replacements as he grew.
 In fact, he may need a replacement for the one chin implant he has already received.